 New Headmaster for Belhaven Hill School as it nears its Centenary

-Olly will be moving to Belhaven with his wife Rosie, and their three young children, Alexander, Cleo and Lettie.
-Rosie has taught at St Edward’s, Oxford, St Paul’s Boys in London and at Radley, and is also a freelance graphic designer.
-She has been thoroughly immersed in community life at Radley and is looking forward to becoming involved at Belhaven.
+Rosie Langton taught at St Edward’s in Oxford, St Paul’s Boys in London and at Radley, and is a freelance graphic designer.
+She is also looking forward to becoming fully involved at Belhaven.

 Olly Langton’s staff team is being strengthened by the appointment of two new Deputy Heads: John Marriott, currently Director of Studies, who becomes Deputy Head (Academic); and Katie Gale, Head of Maths, who will be Deputy Head (Pastoral).

 Katie Gale, who has been teaching at Belhaven Hill since 2001, says: “With the arrival of a new Headmaster and the launch of our new Computer Science programme, there are exciting times ahead for the school.
 In my new role I am looking forward to helping Belhaven move into a new phase as well as ensuring that the school’s much loved values and traditions continue.”

 Belhaven Hill is Scotland’s leading full boarding school, so it is delighted to have appointed Anna McGrath to the important role of Girls’ Housemistress.
 Anna was previously Resident House Tutor and Director of Drama at Fettes Prep School.
 She says she was attracted to Belhaven because “I love the feeling of family, community and home-from-home.
 I was also drawn by the blend of great academics and outdoor education, as well as the opportunities to do more with Drama and public speaking.”